Uncloud Prometheus, part II

 - job_name: caddy

-Problem 2: caddy metrics… in the x-caddy file we deploy for Caddy add:
+For caddy metrics, we hack around a little… in the x-caddy file we deploy for Caddy add:

 metrics {